Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/wedges.md

 Examples of phased array and single- and dual-element wedge definitions based on specifications in the Evident probe catalog.

-??? example "Phased array wedge examples"
+??? quote "Phased array wedge examples"

     === "SA32-N55S"
         ``` json